Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-live-search.md

 We make use of the filter ES6 function.

-In there, we want to check if either the name or the country matches our search string.
+In there, we want to check if the country's name matches our search string.

 ```js
 data.filter((item) => {